maawoo/TDC_thesis/source/05_discussion.md

 - [More data!](https://media.giphy.com/media/xT0BKi1TLjmKiu1HGg/giphy.gif)
   - Temporal
   - Other sensors: Landsat archive with FORCE, easy and ARDCube is ready!
-SAR data a bit more work needed.
+  - SAR SLC
 - Automation / Near Real Time data stream
   - ARDCube commands could be used with a cronjob on Terrasense for example
   - Also relevant from BIDS presentation: https://elib.dlr.de/137176/